 Spaghetti con Vongole e Bottarga Recipe Made in Teulada on the Island of Sardinia, Italy

 The dried roe that is bottarga is a kind of a dirty orange-coloured slab, which is also served cut into pieces with tomatoes and lemon juice.
-When it’s used for a pasta it’s generally ground to a potent powder.
+When it’s used for a pasta and dishes such as spaghetti con vongole e bottarga, the bottarga is generally ground to a potent powder.

-The classic, simple, fisherman’s version of the dish consists of spaghetti, olive oil (home-pressed, of course!) and a little chilli, and the bottarga is left in a bowl on the table, so each person can vary the amount they sprinkle on their plate depending on individual taste.
+The classic, simple, fisherman’s version of spaghetti with clams and bottarga consists of spaghetti, olive oil (home-pressed, of course!) and a little chilli.
+The bottarga is left in a bowl on the table, so each person can vary the amount they sprinkle on their plate depending on individual taste.

-That night we ate it again at another local restaurant Antonio had recommended, Sebera.
-It was just as good as the first night, but I have to confess I think that vongole is not really necessary to have a great spaghetti con bottarga, nor do I think that bottarga and vongole are a perfect match (although Lara thinks it’s sublime).
-I can only say this now because I’ve just left the island.
-You know, every guy there carries his own switchblade!
+That night we ate the dish again at another local restaurant Antonio had recommended, Sebera.
+It was just as good as the first night, but I have to confess I think that vongole is not really necessary to have a great spaghetti con bottarga.

 A few nights later our neighbours came over to cook some barbecue fish for dinner, and Antonio, Christina and their daughter Sarah joined us, so I decided to test out my spaghetti con vongole e bottarga on a local audience.

-Here’s my version – locally-approved if the empty plates on the table are any indication.
+Fortunately, the locals enjoyed it.
+Lara absolutely loves it and thinks it’s now one of our best pasta recipes.
+Here’s my version of a classic spaghetti con vongole e bottarga recipe – locally-approved if the empty plates on the table are any indication.

 Spaghetti con Vongole e Bottarga Recipe